whomm/bigdata-tech-index/README.md

         11. Google BigQuery
         12. druid: Apache Druid (incubating) is a high performance analytics data store for event-driven data.
             1. http://druid.io/
+        13. pinot(A realtime distributed OLAP datastore https://github.com/linkedin/pinot/wiki)
+            1. Pinot is a realtime distributed OLAP datastore, which is used at LinkedIn to deliver scalable real time analytics with low latency.
+It can ingest data from offline data sources (such as Hadoop and flat files) as well as online sources (such as Kafka).
+Pinot is designed to scale horizontally.
     2. parquet  hadoop生态下的列式存储、数据处理框架
         1. https://parquet.apache.org/
         2. 适用场景：